diegob1212/BIManalyst_g_24/A3/README.md

 - Number of walls with unknown results

-**Assumptions for wind calculation**: doesn't apply to our project

 **Assumptions regarding the model (IFC-file)**:

 Our code assumes that the walls information is detailed.
-The model needs to find the information about load bearing and interior or not.
+The code needs to find the information about load bearing walls and interior or not.
 If it is not specifiy the code will simply class the walls as unknowns.

+Also, as we couldn't implement the load bearing walls checker tool, we trust the veracity of the model in terms of list of loadbearing walls.

 **INPUT**: The function takes an IFC-file as the input.